Frequently Asked Questions

 Most guests will be housed in a cabin.
 Each cabin is heated (most have a fireplace too) and has running water, private bathrooms, etc.

-The beds are all twin sized beds, and some of the rooms have bunk beds.
+The beds are all twin sized beds, and most of the rooms have bunk beds.
 You will share your room with others, but there is a max of 4 people per cabin bedroom.
-Sheets, blankets, and linens are not provided, however, so you'll either need to bring your own (recommended) or rent a set of linens for $15.
+Sheets, blankets, and linens are not provided, however, so you'll either need to bring your own (recommended) or rent a set of linens for $25.

 A few months before the event we'll give you the opportunity to tell us your housing preferences.
 If you're coming with a pack, or really don't like the top bunk, we'll do our best to make you as comfortable as possible.